caufieldjh/network-umbra/README.md

 or see http://www.crummy.com/software/BeautifulSoup/bs4/doc/

-For storage, network-umbra needs ~600 MB of available disk space to accomodate data files and output.
+For storage, network-umbra needs ~5 GB of available disk space to accomodate data files and output.
 More space may be necessary for proteome files.

 **INPUT**: